Never-Done-This-Before/Simple_Droid_cam_client_Improved/README.md

 I will try to add this to the AUR... or someone else can, because I am not sure how to do that yet.

+I hope it's clear that for the second or third or more instances, you only need to click the "Connect" button with a different number in the V4l_Device input box...As shown in the screenshot.

 ![Alt text](https://github.com/Never-Done-This-Before/Simple_Droid_cam_client_Improved/blob/main/Screenshot_droidcam_multiple.png "Screenshot")